Skip to content

 )

-The Daytona SDK provides methods to define images programmatically using the Daytona SDK.
+Daytona provides an option to define images programmatically using the Daytona SDK.
 You can specify base images, install packages, add files, set environment variables, and more.

-For a complete API reference and method signatures, check the Python and TypeScript SDK references.
+For a complete API reference and method signatures, see the Python, TypeScript, Ruby, Go, and Java SDK references.

 # Create an image from a base